 This is a practice similar to that of Jimmy Yancey whose Yancey Stomp is in C major but abruptly cadences in E-flat major at the end, to name just one example.
 Since this type of abrupt modulation was also used earlier by Jimmy Blythe we can presume that the practice originated in Chicago.
 Like Yancey Stomp, Blythe’s Sugar Dew Blues is in C major but cadences on E flat at the end, while his My Girl is in E major but unexpectedly goes to D major in the final bars.
 But there is another St. Louis barrelhouse pianist, ‘Barrelhouse’ Buck McFarland, who sometimes ended his pieces on a false note, so the matter is not entirely clear.

-The only known four recordings by Doug Suggs can be found on Primitive Piano.
+The only known four recordings by Doug Suggs can be found on Primitive Piano from The Sirens Records.